RoHoRogers/Social-Nodes/README.md

 # Social-Nodes

-Simulation of a social network using an agent-based simulation Investigate the effects of agent personalities on the social network
+Simulation of a social network using an agent-based simulation to investigate the effects of agent personalities on the social network